-1. You love that barn smell (even if other people don’t!)
+1. You love that stable smell (even if other people don’t!)

 So other people think it stinks.
 To you, that particular mixture of scents – hay, leather, horse – reminds you that you’re in the place you want to be.